TurtleEngr/gitproj/doc/user-doc/git-proj.md

     directory.
 A symlink will replace the moved file.
 The symlink will point to \[raw\].

-    The symlinks are only provided for backward compatability; it would be best to remove those links and modifiy your code and apps to access the files directly from the raw directories.
+    The symlinks are only provided for backward compatibility; it would be best to remove those links and modify your code and apps to access the files directly from the raw directories.

     Prompt: